The Plastic Packaging Tax (PPT) came into force from 1 April 2022, applying a £200 per tonne tax on new plastic packaging.

-The tax requires that businesses that have manufactured or imported 10 tonnes or more of finished plastic packaging components within the last 12 months (from 1 April 2022 onwards), or which expect to do so in the next 30 days, will need to register, account for the tax due on quarterly returns and retain detailed records.
+The tax requires that businesses that have manufactured or imported 10 tonnes or more of finished plastic packaging components within the last 12 months, or which expect to do so in the next 30 days, will need to register, account for the tax due on quarterly returns and retain detailed records.

 The UK generates more than two million tonnes of plastic packaging waste per year, with each person throwing away around 36kg on average - the weight of an 11-year-old child.
 Despite much of it being recyclable, just 45% of this is actually recycled, with the rest going to landfills or joining the eight million tonnes of plastic in the world’s oceans.

-So what should you be doing now to ensure your business is compliant with these new regulations?
+So what should you be doing to ensure your business is compliant with these regulations?

 Any polymer material to which additives or substances may have been added is subject to PPT, and this includes polymers that are biodegradable, compostable, or oxo-degradable.